tjtelan/tjtelan.github.io/content/blog/2020-04-27-how-I-blog-with-zola.md

-title = "My blogging history and how I am now using Zola, docker and Github Pages to run my website" date = 2020-04-27 draft = true
+title = "My blogging history and how I am now using Zola, docker and Github Pages to run my website" date = 2020-04-27 draft = true description = "My history with various blogging platforms, and how I make it work with Zola and Github Pages" [taxonomies] tags = [] categories = ["now-blog"]
-[taxonomies]
-tags = []
-categories = ["now-blog"]
-[extra]
-summary = "My history with various blogging platforms, and how I make it work with Zola and Github Pages"
 +++

 This post is going to focus on the tools I rely on to run my blog.
 I'm first going to go into the history of how I got to my current stack, so you can skip ahead [to the present day](#the-present-day) if that does not interest you.